What is the GDPR and why should you read this?

 How will this affect you and what do you need to do?

-The GDPR will fundamentally change how you can process and handle your clients’ data, so it should be a priority in all of your processes going forward.
+The GDPR is now law and fundamentally changes how you can process and handle your clients’ data, so if you haven’t made changes already it should be a top priority for your business.
 In summary, you will need to:

-- Make sure you know what the GDPR is and how it will affect your business.
+- Make sure you know what the GDPR is and how it affects your business.

 - Have the correct security and controls in place to ensure your clients’ data is safe at all times.